OctopusDeploy/Library/README.md

 * Do scripts in the template validate required arguments and fail by returning a non-zere exit code when things go wrong?
 * Do scripts in the template produce worthwhile status messages as they execute?
 * Are you happy to contribute your template under the terms of the [license](https://github.com/OctopusDeploy/Library/blob/master/LICENSE)?
 If you produced the template while working for your employer please obtain written permission from them before submitting it here.

+If you need help, feedback or a sanity check before investing time in a contribution, feel free to raise an issue on the tracker to discuss your idea first.

 Contributing to the website
 ---------------------------